timmyGr/gocolumns/README.md

 Just a little program I wrote while learning.

 It will take a CSV and convert the column headers to a formatted struct.
-Might save you some time/headaches if you have a ton of columns.

 Example CSV